 Pasta, bean, and grain salads are smart picks for cookouts, picnics, and make-ahead summer meals.
 They hold their shape better than tender greens, and they can feed a group without much last-minute work.

 Pasta salad is one of the most useful summer sides.
 Try it with short pasta, cherry tomatoes, cucumber, bell pepper, olives, herbs, cheese, and a light dressing.
-For more cold, filling ideas, browse these summer pasta salad recipes for cookouts, potlucks, and make-ahead meals.
+For more cold, filling ideas, browse these summer pasta salad recipes, or start with cold tortellini pasta salad, cucumber tomato pasta salad, and easy Italian pasta salad.

 Bean salads are a good choice when you want a cold side that also adds protein.
 Chickpeas, black beans, white beans, and lentils pair well with tomatoes, cucumber, red onion, parsley, basil, corn, lemon juice, and olive oil.